-From the shrine, we got in a car and went to the shore bit further south where they picked the ceremony spot for their elopement in Chiba.
-Less than an hour ride through the Japanese countryside and along the coast led us to our location on the southeast side of the Boso peninsula.
+From the shrine, we got in a car and went to the shore bit further south, where they picked the ceremony spot for their ocean elopement in Chiba.
+Less than an hour’s ride through the Japanese countryside and along the coast led us to our location on the southeast side of the Boso peninsula.

-The area is popular mostly with local surfers with short hiking paths leading up to secluded coves, small beaches, and hilltops with awesome views of the ocean and the surrounding area.
+The area is popular mainly with local surfers, with short hiking paths leading up to secluded coves, small beaches, and hilltops with incredible views of the ocean and the surrounding area.

 I could see the anticipation building up that only lovers have, and Gaetan couldn’t wait anymore, “Let’s do this already!”